“Nobody Died At Sandy Hook”

 “One Sandy Hook researcher decided to call Lt.
 Paul Vance to ask who cleaned up the blood, which would have been considered a bio-hazard, and got the reply, ‘What blood?'” pg.
 63

-The final report says exactly who cleaned up the blood: Clean Harbors, Inc. They’re listed in Book 2, 198991.pdf:
+Meanwhile, the actual final report lists exactly who handled the cleanup: Clean Harbors, Inc. This is clearly documented in Book 2, file 198991.pdf:

 School Clean Up